VysotskiVadim/VysotskiVadim.blog/_posts/2021-01-01-android-pick-file.markdown

 }
 ```

-Notice that I get `contentResolver` from the `Aplication`, not from the `Activity` to avoid memory leask.
+Notice that I get `contentResolver` from the `Application`, not from the `Activity` to avoid memory leak.

 Call `tryHandleOpenDocumentResult` from the `onActivityResult`:
 ```kotlin